pketh/pketh.github.io/_posts/2021-06-10-kinopio-marketing-page.md

 In theory, every marketing website has the same basic job “Here’s _what_ this thing is, here’s _how_ you can use it, and _why_ it can help you.”

-Beyond that, special products hope to vibe with your higher aspirations.
+Beyond that, I hope to vibe with your higher aspirations.
 “This will help you live the calm, creative life that you yearn for.”

 <img src="/images/2021/island.jpeg" class="large"/>